thiagokokada/zit/README.md

     ZIT_MODULES_PATH="$HOME/.zit.d"

-### I want to compile my ZSH plugins to speed up initialization
+### How can I compile my ZSH plugins to speed up initialization?

 You can simply call compilation of your installed modules yourself inside your `~/.zlogin`.
 Look at the `zlogin` file from Zim for example: